siccar/siccar-react-example/README.md

 This will install of the required dependecies for the react app.

+### `setup.ps1`

+Using powershell 7.2+, execute the setup.ps1 powershell script.
+You will need to genereate an access token for the platform.
+This can be done via our postman requests.
+Run the script as below pasting in the access token as below.

+`./setup.ps1 -token <access token> -siccarUri <siccarUri> -registerId <registerId>`

+- -token : A JWT access token supplied by the Platforms identity server. (required)
+- -siccarUri : The target url of the siccar platform.
+Default value is "https://localhost:8443" (optional);
+- -registerId : The target register id to publish the blueprint on.
+Default value is "40daacacf4ef407cb5c4b9b7d0e7fe36" (optional);

+This will generate the wallets utilised by the blueprint and then publish the blueprint to the target register id.
+The output of the script is a blueprint transaction id.
+This must be pasted into the .env file...

+`
+REACT_APP_SICCAR_BLUEPRINT_TX_ID = "<blueprint transaction id>"
+`

+Note: This script must be run to successfully use this react example.

 ### `npm start`

 Runs the app in the development mode.\